Family of missing man asks for prayers after remains found in Mayes County

-The search for Wesley Still Smoking, a native of the Blackfeet Nation in Montana, has been active in the Locust Grove area since he was last seen on a trail camera near Murphy.
-A family representative has updated a social media page with updates from his daughter, Edith Jane.
+The search for Wesley Still Smoking, a member of the Blackfeet Nation in Montana, has been active in the Locust Grove area since he was last seen on a trail camera near Murphy.
+A family representative has updated a social media page with updates from his daughter, Edith Still Smoking.

 People are also reading…

-"Many have asked how they can help during this time, and with the circumstances such as the searches being called off or other issues, that has been difficult to answer aside from requesting continuous prayers," according to a family representative.
+"Many have asked how they can help during this time, and with the circumstances such as the searches being called off or other issues, that has been difficult to answer aside from requesting continuous prayers," a family representative said in the Facebook post.

 An online fundraiser that previously went toward search efforts will shift to a goal of returning Still Smoking's remains to his native Montana, according to organizers.